Related Content

 The Town of Elon’s adopted Comprehensive Land Use Plan (Envision Elon 2040) includes detailed recommendations for improving the western and eastern gateways into town.
 As described in Envision, improving the western and eastern gateways along Haggard Avenue are high priorities for improvement, as they make a first impression and help shape visitors’ image of the Town.
 “Streetscape, public art, and wayfinding signage are among the elements that contribute to creating a welcoming experience” at these gateways, as noted in the Plan.

-“An examination of this road corridor that links the Town of Elon to Gibsonville and Burlington will help define on a segment-by-segment basis ways to introduce safe bike and pedestrian connections, enhance the streetscape, better manage vehicular circulation, and improve the relationship of adjacent development to the street to create a highly accessible and safe place to live, work, dine, or shop.”
+Conducting a Haggard Avenue Corridor Study was identified as a Top 6 Priority Action Step in the Envision Elon 2040 Plan, to “create a safe, comfortable environment for pedestrians and cyclists along Haggard Avenue with streetscape improvements and a better development edge.”
+This project specifically responds to Recommendation Item IS-4.2 from this Plan, which states: “An examination of this road corridor that links the Town of Elon to Gibsonville and Burlington will help define on a segment-by-segment basis ways to introduce safe bike and pedestrian connections, enhance the streetscape, better manage vehicular circulation, and improve the relationship of adjacent development to the street to create a highly accessible and safe place to live, work, dine, or shop.”

 LOCATION

-• Phase 1 – Antioch Avenue to York Road (0.75 miles) – Phase One Plan Adopted May 11, 2021.
+• Phase 1 – Study-Adopted May 11, 2021.

 PROJECT GOALS